dotnet/docs-maui/docs/whats-new/dotnet-9.md

 # What's new in .NET MAUI for .NET 9

 The focus of .NET Multi-platform App UI (.NET MAUI) in .NET 9 is to improve product quality.
 This includes expanding test coverage, end to end scenario testing, and bug fixing.
-For more information about the product quality improvements in .NET MAUI 9 Preview, see the following release notes:
+For more information about the product quality improvements in .NET MAUI 9, see the following release notes:

 - [.NET MAUI 9 Preview 7](https://github.com/dotnet/maui/releases/tag/9.0.0-preview.7.24406.13)
 - [.NET MAUI 9 Preview 6](https://github.com/dotnet/maui/releases/tag/9.0.0-preview.6.24327.7)